sumanthreddym/cortx_jupyter/README.md

 When you use `Cortx Jupyter Integration`, there is no need for changing configuration files or worrying about library native way of fetching data.
 Load data from Cortx into your Jupyter notebook using `Cortx Jupyter Integration` an pass it to any Machine Learning library. *As we promised before, you only have to worry about Machine Learning, we worry about Jupyter and Cortx integration!*

-For your convenience, we have published our `Jupyter Notebook Integration` Python Package that we built at [pypi.org](https://pypi.org/project/cortx-jupyter/).
+You can find the Python Package that we built at [pypi.org](https://pypi.org/project/cortx-jupyter/)

-### THE INTEGRATION IS IMPLEMENTED IN PYTHON 3, AND CONSISTS OF THE FOLLOWING PARTS:
+### The integration in implemented in python 3, and consists of the following parts:

-- `cortx_jupyter/cortx_authenticator.py`: Class that provides functionality to authenticate to Cortx.
+- `cortx_authenticator.py`: Class that provides functionality to authenticate to Cortx.
-- `cortx_jupyter/cortx_file_manager.py`: This Module provides methods that can be used by anyone importing cortx_jupyter Python package to use methods such as `read_data()`, `write_data()`, `read_model()` and `write_model()`.
+- `cortx_file_manager.py`: This Module provides methods that can be used by anyone importing cortx_jupyter Python package to use methods such as `read_data()`, `write_data()`, `read_model()` and `write_model()`.
-- `cortx_jupyter/cortx_jupyter.py`: Class that provides core functionality of integrating Jupyter Notebook to Cortx.
+- `cortx_jupyter.py`: Class that provides core functionality of integrating Jupyter Notebook to Cortx.
 Jupyter Notebook calls the methods in this class to perform file operations instead of it's in-built File Manager.
-- `cortx_jupyter/utils.py`: This class all the additional functionality such as using boto3 to send requests to Cortx.
+- `utils.py`: This class all the additional functionality such as using boto3 to send requests to Cortx.

 ## Features